A Comprehensive Exploration of Personalized Learning in Smart Education: From Student Modeling to Personalized Recommendations: Student Modeling

-\subsection{Cognitive Diagnosis}

-Cognitive diagnosis, involving the measurement of psychological attributes in individuals processing information within specific fields, is in alignment to assess students' mastery of knowledge in the realm of personalized learning.
+Cognitive modeling refers to the use of mathematical, computational, or cognitive theory methods to simulate an individual's cognitive processes in order to understand and predict his or her learning, reasoning, and other behaviors \cite{anderson2009can,vanlehn2006behavior}.
+In the field of personalized learning, cognitive modeling is mainly used to portray students' knowledge states, learning behaviors, and ability levels to support personalized learning recommendations and instructional interventions.
+Specifically, cognitive modeling focuses on key factors such as students' knowledge acquisition, academic performance, and cognitive abilities, which are essential for accurately assessing students' learning progress and optimizing instructional strategies.
+As shown in Figure \ref{fig:cd_class}, this chapter will systematically explore the research progress of cognitive modeling around two core aspects: cognitive diagnosis and student performance prediction.

+\subsubsection{\textbf{Cognitive Diagnosis}}

+Rooted in Constructivism and Cognitive Psychology, cognitive diagnosis conceptualizes learning as an active process in which individuals construct and refine internal knowledge representations.
+These theories posit that knowledge mastery can be decomposed into latent cognitive attributes, with observable responses serving as indirect evidence of their mastery levels.
+Building on this theoretical foundation, cognitive diagnosis models (e.g., Item Response Theory (IRT), Deterministic Inputs, Noisy “And" gate model (DINA)) operationalize the estimation of these latent abilities by linking response patterns to underlying cognitive skills.

+As a core component of personalized learning, cognitive diagnosis provides fine-grained assessments of students’ knowledge states.
 The diagnostic results provide educators with valuable insights to customize downstream personalized learning materials and assignments, including course or question recommendations.
 In this section, we will delve into cognitive diagnosis for personalized learning, covering its task formulation, background, and a literature review of recent valuable works through a fine-grained taxonomy.

-\subsubsection{Task Formulation}
+\textbf{Task Formulation.}